The Commonplace

 0.11

 Four autonomous agents were benchmarked on the same fresh CTF challenge set alongside human teams.
-Team Performance null_result high agent performance metrics on the fresh CTF challenge set (success rates, trajectories, tool use)
+Team Performance null_result agent performance metrics on the fresh CTF challenge set (success rates, trajectories, tool use)

 benchmarking of four autonomous agents on the same fresh CTF challenge set